Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 When Editors can't see any features, even those they add is enabled, data is not visible to anyone in any ArcGIS apps.

-When the owner of the hosted feature layer or a member of the default administrator role adds the layer to Map Viewer or adds the layer to Map Viewer Classic with full editing control, that user sees all features in the layer even if the Editors can't see any features, even those they add option is enabled.
-Similarly, if you share the hosted feature layer with a group configured to allow editing of all contents (a shared update group), members of this group also see all features.
+When the owner of the item or a member of the default administrator role adds the layer to Map Viewer, that user sees all features in the layer even if the Editors can't see any features, even those they add option is enabled.
+Similarly, if you share the item with a group configured to allow editing of all contents (a shared update group), members of this group also see all features or rows.

-7. To restrict feature edits based on the creator of the feature, select Editors can only edit their own features (requires editor tracking) under the What features can editors edit setting.
+- To restrict edits based on the creator of the feature or row, select Editors can only edit their own features (requires editor tracking) under the What features can editors edit setting.

-This allows editors to delete or modify the features they create but not delete or modify others' features.
+This allows editors to delete or modify the features or rows they create but not delete or modify features or rows created by other users.

-8. If you want anonymous users (those who access the hosted feature layer without signing in to your organization) to only be allowed to add features, select Only add new features, if allowed above (requires editor tracking) under the What access do anonymous editors (not signed in) have setting.
+- If you want anonymous users (those who access the hosted feature layer or table without signing in to your organization) to only be allowed to add features or rows, select Only add new features, if allowed above (requires editor tracking) under the What access do anonymous editors (not signed in) have setting.

-This prevents anonymous users from editing existing features while still allowing these edits to be made by editors who are members of your organization.
+This prevents anonymous users from editing existing features or rows while still allowing these edits to be made by editors who are members of your organization.

 Note:

-This setting is only applicable if the layer is shared with everyone (public).
-If the layer is not public, anonymous users cannot access it.
+This setting is only applicable if the item is shared with everyone (public).
+If the item is not public, anonymous users cannot access it.

-9. Click Save at the bottom of the Settings tab.
+- Click Save at the top of the Settings tab.

 Control edits on a per-field basis